Let’s talk about….. Miscarriage

 Miscarriage

-Let’s get on to this homocysteine methylation.
-Homocysteine is an amino acid that naturally occurs in the body and high levels lead to thrombophilia, i.e. an increased risk of blood clotting which is a cause of miscarriage.
-High homocysteine later on in life leads to an increased risk of heart attacks and stroke so it’s important at all stages of life to keep this under control.
-Amongst other nutrients, we need adequate levels of vitamins B6, B12 and folate to ensure homocysteine levels stay in the normal range.
+High homocysteine later on in life leads to an increased risk of heart attacks and stroke.
+It is important at all stages of life to keep this under control.
+We need adequate levels of vitamins B6, B12 and folate to ensure homocysteine levels stay in the normal range.
+Other nutrients need to be considered as well.

 If you are homozygous for MTHFR C677T, you may be interested in a study that showed 800mcg of Quatrefolic® was better than 5mg of folic acid in reducing the risk of miscarriage.